-The FAST Act calls for a "proactive public involvement process that provides complete information, timely public notice (45 days for amendments to the Public Participation Plan), full public access to key decisions, and support early and continuing involvement of the public in developing plans."
+The IIJA promotes a more focused Public Participation Plan with an emphasis on inclusion and equity.
 In FY 2018, the RVMPO strengthened public participation in all of its planning activities through an update of its Public Participation Plan.
-Under this plan, the RVMPO seeks to increase opportunities for all segments of the community, including lowincome, minority and disabled citizens, to participate in the metropolitan planning process.
+Under this plan, the RVMPO seeks to increase opportunities for all segments of the community, including low-income, minority and disabled citizens, to participate in the metropolitan planning process.
 Implementation has included efforts to develop new visualization techniques for TIP project selection including greater use of photographs in discussion of site locations and conditions and posting on the web all applications and descriptive materials, and evaluation criteria and procedures.
-All applicants for RVMPO discretionary funds are asked to make presentations with visuals to each of the RVMPO's three committees.
+All applicants for RVMPO discretionary funds are asked to make presentations with visuals to each of the

+RVMPO's three committees.
 Presentation materials are posted on the RVMPO website.
-This use of the web represents an investment in expanded public involvement that will continue in FY2023.
+This use of the web represents an investment in expanded public involvement that will continue in FY2024.